dotSILENT/samp-akm/README.md

 (unless someone finds a way of generating these keys)

 Current number of custom auth keys: **54** out of 256 (keys are repeated to fill the rest)
-**Update**: after releasing this I actually found out that the newest RakSAMP source has the auth key generation code included, although it's not compiled in the latest release.
-Therefore if someone has compiled RakSAMP themselves, it makes this plugin useless.

 ## Installation
 Simply add samp_akm.dll or samp_akm.so to your plugins folder and add them to server.cfg